tech-zero/assets/d2lab1/part3/README.md

 ---
 ### Note
-Pings fromthe hosts will not be successful because their default gateways are pointing
+Pings from the hosts will not be successful because their default gateways are pointing
 to the HSRP address, which is enabled in Part 4.

 ---